codingfriend1/GHCN-Global-Historical-Climatology-Network-Annual-Anomalies/README.md

 15. The resulting Excel file will be printed to the folder where the command/terminal command is run from.

-### Now handles GHCNd
+### Now handles GHCN Daily Data

-You can now first compile daily GHCN data into a GHCNm-like file that can then be subsequently run by the main process.
+You can now first download and compile daily GHCN daily data into a GHCNm-like file that can then be subsequently run by the main process.

 ```
 python3 ./convert-daily-to-monthly-tavg.py